The early years are a great opportunity to build children’s health, development and learning.

 Children thrive when their parents are supported, especially in a child’s early years – the fastest period of brain growth.

-CoLab – Collaborate for Kids (a partnership between the Minderoo Foundation and the Telethon Kids Institute) was formed to give parents, carers and others who care about or for children, some of the tools they need to give all children the best start to life.
+The Bright Tomorrows initiative was formed to give parents, carers and others who care about or for children some of the tools they need to give all children the best start to life.

-Underpinned by the latest child development science, CoLab developed the Bright Tomorrows initiative to build community understanding about the amazing potential of a baby’s developing brain and to provide expert advice and evidence-based tools to support children’s health, development and learning.
+Underpinned by the latest child development science, Bright Tomorrows aims to build community understanding about the amazing potential of a baby’s developing brain and to provide expert advice and evidence-based tools to support children’s health, development and learning.

 The Bright Tomorrows Start Today public awareness campaign challenges community thinking about how babies’ brains develop while the Bright Tomorrows parenting app gives families tailor-made tips (called moments) which will enhance their children’s development of key life skills during everyday activities.